TinoPuu/PythonLTRSDRDetector/readme.md

 Python LTR SDR detector

-This program is done for detect changes in selected frequency.
+This program is made for detect changes in selected frequency.